ryanjwong/hotel-recommendation/README.md

   - Players tend to rapidly decline once they are an All Star or Starter and once they are Becnhed, stay there..
 - Comparison to Baseline
   - A random classification would achieve significantly lower log-likelihood, confirming that our model learns meaningful states.

+The Gaussian HMM is similar to the discrete HMM except it uses continuous observations using multivariate Gaussian distributions.
+Essentially, the emission probabilities uses each state’s observations with a normal Gaussian distributions instead of using categorical distributions which is what the discrete HMM does.

+Our model accuracy is 39.54% which is better than random guessing which would be 33.3% accuracy for a three-state model.
+Our model learned some patterns but it doesn’t capture the all of the complexity in the player career trajectories.

 ### Predictions for Certain Players:
 Eddie Johnson: